zaphosting/docs/docs/account-paymentoptions.md

 ## Overview
 ZAP-Hosting offers a large number of different payment options with which servers can be rented and deployed immediately.
 The payment process is simple and fast.
 The following payment options are offered by us:
 *  **ZAP Coins:** ZAP Coins are added via the Cashbox (deposit money) and can be used for almost all products.
-* **Sofortüberweisung:** Payment with online banking via Sofortüberweisung.de.
-Available for almost all German online banking accesses.
 * **Credit card:** Payment by credit card.
-* **Giropay:** Payment with online banking.
-Giropay is available for customers of savings banks and Raiffeisen banks and was developed by them.
-* **EPS:** The Austrian payment system to pay via the Internet using online banking.
-EPS Überweisung is connected to Giropay via an interface.
 * **PayPal:** Payment by PayPal.
 * **PaySafeCard:** PaySafeCards are prepaid cards that can be purchased at over 25,000 sales outlets in Germany.
 The card code is required for payment.
 * **Bitcoin:** Pay with Bitcoin.
 The transaction will be processed by the provider Coinify.